Overview

 The fuzzer then requires a target (that is a harness linked to some PUT) to fuzz.
 To build the PUTs (vendor libraries) and link them to the fuzzer, the following tooling is used:

-tool): contains a crate implements the build process, from creating PUTs (vendor libraries) to linking PUTs into the fuzzer (through some fuzzing harness).
+puffin-build(generates themk_vendortool): contains a crate implements the build process, from creating PUTs (vendor libraries) to linking PUTs into the fuzzer (through some fuzzing harness).

 Benchmarks